 She completed B.A.LL.B.
 (Hons) from North-Eastern Hill University, Shillong (NEHU) in 2013.
 She was awarded Gold Medal and Book Prize for securing First Class First Rank and received the same from the then President of India.
 She further completed LL.M. in Human Rights Law in 2014 and Ph.D. in Law in 2019, both from the National Law School of India University, Bengaluru (NLSIU).
 Her masters’ dissertation was titled “Resolving Ethnic Conflict through Autonomous District Councils: A Study of Bodoland Territorial Council” and she wrote her doctoral thesis on “De-Constructing Inheritance Rights of Women under Tribal Customary Laws: A Comparative Study of Khasi and Mizo Tribes”.
 She qualified UGC- NET in 2014 and was also a holder of UGC Junior Research Fellowship (JRF).

-She has several publications in national as well as international journals to her credit and has presented papers at national conferences and seminars.
-She is a member of the IUCN World Commission on Environmental Law.
-She is also a member of the editorial board of National Journal of Comparative Law.
+She has several publications in national as well as international journals to her credit and has presented several papers at international and national conferences and seminars.
+She is also a member of the editorial board of a few journals.
+She is currently a member of the IUCN World Commission on Environmental Law.

 An avid mooter, she was adjudged the Best Advocate at the Henry Dunant Moot Court Competition (India Round) in 2012.
 A trained singer, she holds a Visharad in Hindustani Classical Music (Vocals) as well as a Junior Diploma in Rabindra Sangeet.
-Her other interests include debating, reading, and watching tennis.
+Her other interests include reading; cycling; and watching movies and documentaries.